Domestication of the cat: Archaeological evidence

 Scientists also used archaeological and behavioral studies to help further solidify the discovery that F.s. lybica was the common ancestor to domesticated cats.
+The study of domestic cat skulls was used to prove that F.s. lybica is a common ancestor.
+Domesticated cats have a smaller cranial volume than F.s. lybica, meaning that domestication played a role in their evolution.
 Fragments of teeth and bone found at burial sites across the globe have all been connected by DNA analysis to F.s. lybica, some dating as far back as 7,000–8,000 years ago.
-Originally the Egyptian populations were credited with the early domestication of cats approximately 3,600 years ago but archaeological evidence also disputed the hypothesis in 2004.
-Archaeologists working in Cyprus found an even older burial ground, a Neolithic site that is approximately 9,500 years old, of an adult human buried with a cat.
+Originally, the Egyptian populations were credited with the early domestication of cats approximately 3,600 years ago, but archaeological evidence also disputed the hypothesis in 2004.

+In 2007, archaeologists working in Cyprus found an even older burial ground, a Neolithic site that is approximately 9,500 years old, of a 30-year-old man buried with a cat.
 Cats are not native to this area, which means the tribe must have brought the cats with them when they established residence on the island.
-This finding suggests that people from the Middle Eastern region of the Old World began keeping cats thousands of years earlier than the Egyptians.
+This finding suggests that people from the Fertile Crescent in the Middle East began keeping cats thousands of years earlier than the Egyptians.

 Behavioral evidence

 Behavioral analysis of F.s. silvestris (the European wildcat), which was thought to also be a common ancestor to domesticated cats, showed that there were significant differences between the two.
-F.s. silvestris has a tendency to be very timid and aggressive even when they are raised starting as kittens around a human population.
+F.s. silvestris tends to be very timid and aggressive, even when they are raised starting as kittens around a human population.
 This group was also very territorial and showed aggressive behavior within their own species as well.
-Hybrids between domesticated cats and silvestris showed less aggressive behavior and more docile temperament leading the scientist to believe that the behavioral difference was genetic and most likely due to a difference in species.
+Hybrids between domesticated cats and silvestris showed less aggressive behavior and a more docile temperament, leading the scientist to believe that the behavioral difference was genetic and most likely due to a difference in species.
 This evidence suggests F.s. lybica is likely to be the common ancestor of all domesticated cats today.

 Domestic cat breed differentiation

-Different from many other domesticated animals who were bred for food, hunting, security, or many other functional reasons, modern cat breeds originated from breeding for physical characteristics.
-Most of these breeds arose within the last 150 years, and, unlike other domesticated animals who have different physical traits that help them achieve different tasks, cat breeds have no differentiation in functionality—just aesthetic differences.
-Also different from domesticated mammals, domesticated cat breeds have very few genetic differences from their wild ancestors.
-Physical characteristics such as hair color and pattern.
-The few genes that control these traits are what differentiate the wildcat ancestors from modern domesticated cats.
+Unlike other domesticated animals, which have been bred for different physical traits to help with tasks, such as food, hunting, or security, modern cat breeds originated mostly within the last 150 years from breeding for physical traits with no differentiation in functionality—just aesthetic differences.
+Also different from other domesticated mammals, domesticated cat breeds have very few genetic differences from their wild counterparts due to constant intermixing, with thousands of years of genetic exchanges in both directions.
+The few genes that control physical characteristics such as hair color and pattern are what differentiate the modern wildcat population from domesticated cats.
 Domesticated cat breeds are also unique in the fact that there are only 40–50 genetically distinct breeds while other domesticated animals can have anywhere from 65 to 100 genetically distinct breeds.